Narroe/Dominions_4_custom_maps/Caves_of_Qud_world_map/README.md

-DOMINIONS 4: TEMPLATE MAP
+DOMINIONS 4: CAVES OF QUD WORLD MAP

 Description: Dominions 4 map created using the Caves of Qud world map.
-Suitable for 0-0 players, where 0 can be a water nation.
+Suitable for 6-8 players, where 0 can be a water nation.

-Size: 0 land + 0 sea
+Size: 66 land + 2 sea

 Author(s): Narroe (Oa) [tinkerersblog.net]